Tightrope (film): Plot

 The killer kidnaps the second victim's co-worker, and dumps her body in the Piazza d'Italia.
 He drapes Block's abandoned necktie on a nearby statue.
 Block and Thibodeaux go out on a second date, escorting his children, while secretly observed by the killer.
 While later in bed, Block shies away from intimacy with Thibodeaux, and then has a nightmare that he attacks her in the guise of the killer.

 One of the victim's clothes has money in it, which the police trace to the payroll of the Dixie Brewery.
 The money has the same glass and barley residue on it that has been cropping up at all the crime scenes.
 While Block investigates in the brewery, the killer watches him.
 That night, the killer breaks into Block's home, killing the nanny and some of Block's pets, and handcuffing and gagging Amanda.
 Block is nearly strangled in a struggle after arriving and is only saved when one of his dogs repeatedly bites the killer.
 Block fires two shots at the killer as he escapes.
 The killer later watches from concealment as the police investigate the scene.

 While going through news clippings, Block comes across the name of a former NOPD officer, Leander Rolfe, whom Block had arrested for raping two girls.
 Rolfe had been paroled from prison and was working at the brewery.
 Block and his team stake out Rolfe's apartment, but Rolfe has gone to attack Thibodeaux at her home (slaying the cops guarding her).
 Realizing what is going on, Block races to Thibodeaux's home, and disrupts Rolfe's attempt to strangle her.
 Block chases Rolfe through a cemetery and into a rail yard.
 In the ensuing battle, they end up in the path of an oncoming train; Block moves out of the way in time, while Rolfe is run over and killed.
-Block accepts Beryl's touch after saying that everything will be okay.
+Block accepts Thibodeaux's touch after saying that everything will be okay.